codingfabi/hetpy/README.md

-# HETpy
+# HetPy

-HETpy is a python library for handling heterogeneous information networks.
+HetPy is a python library for handling heterogeneous information networks.

 Coverage: ![Coverage](coverage.svg)